Department of Business

 Identical with CO 213.

-This course provides students with an overview of the accounting and finance functions used by all forms of business (for-profit and non-profit) by examining account classifications, financial statements, ratio analysis, market value implications, managerial and cost accounting concepts, operating budgets, cash flows and time value of money applications.
-Emphasis is on reading and understanding accounting documents rather than on their preparation.
+This course offers an introduction to essential accounting and finance principles applicable to both for-profit and nonprofit organizations.
+Through the exploration of account classifications, financial statements, ratio analysis, market value considerations, managerial and cost accounting techniques, operating budgets, cash flow management, and time value of money concepts, students gain foundational knowledge.
+The focus is on interpreting and analyzing accounting information rather than its creation.

 This course surveys the planning, organizing, directing and controlling functions within the business enterprise.
 Additional focus will be placed upon the analysis of management problems and the formulation of corrective policy.
 Students learn job requirements and career opportunities in business and office occupations and allied fields.